lonekorean/wordpress-export-to-markdown/README.md

 - Default: `false`

 Whether or not to also include images scraped from &lt;img&gt; tags in post body content.
 These images are downloaded and saved along with other images as dictated by `--saveimages`.
 The &lt;img&gt; tags are updated to point to where the images are saved.

+### --categoriestotags

+- Type: Boolean
+- Default: `false`

+Whether or not to treat category names as tags and lump both together in the frontmatter as `tags`.